NyaFuP/ComfyUI_Preview_Selector/README.md

 ## Usage

-1. Add the "NF Review Selector" node to your workflow
+1. Add the "NF Preview Selector" node to your workflow
 2. Connect image input (and optionally latent input)
 3. Choose a mode:
    - **review_and_select**: Opens floating dialog for manual selection